Macintosh History

 Apple introduced a 10 GB iPod on March 20 and began shipping a Windows-compatible iPod (it shipped with MusicMatch software - iTunes for Windows was a ways off yet) on July 23.

-At the same time, Apple moved to a touch-sensitive scroll wheel, replacing the spinning scroll wheel in the original iPod, and introduced a 20 GB model.
-The new iPod proved so popular that even Dell was selling them.
+At the same time, Apple moved to a touch-sensitive scroll wheel, replacing the spinning scroll wheel in the 1G iPod, and also introduced a 20 GB model.
+The new iPod proved so popular that even Dell sold them.

 Improved PowerBooks

 The next generation PowerBooks arrived at the end of April.
-Although they looked like earlier versions at a glance, the new 'Ivory' PowerBooks included a higher resolution display (1280 x 854) and a DVI port for use with digital monitors.
-A 1 GB level 2 cache with 667 MHz and 800 MHz CPUs gave very perky performance.
+Although they looked like earlier versions at a glance, the new 'Ivory' PowerBooks included a higher resolution display (1280 x 854 instead of the older 1152 x 768) and a DVI port for use with digital monitors.
+A 1 GB level 2 cache plus 667 MHz and 800 MHz CPUs gave very perky performance.

-The new design included Mobility Radeon 7500 graphics with 32 MB of video memory and is the oldest PowerBook to fully support Quartz Extreme graphics (part of OS X 10.2 and later).
+The new design included Mobility Radeon 7500 graphics with 32 MB of video memory, and this is the oldest PowerBook to fully support Quartz Extreme graphics (part of OS X 10.2 and later).

 The Education Mac